gitcla/auth-one/auth-service/README.md

 ### TODO

+- Review the use of await an all calls to db
+- Endpoint to change the password
 - Configure express for a production environment
-- Endpoint to change the password
 - Configure rate limiter on login endpoint with: https://github.com/animir/node-rate-limiter-flexible
   Check that the endpoint receives the caller IP (eventually from an header injected with nginx)